 Successions in sport rarely go smoothly.
-Yet the evidence from the five seasons since Richard Hannon took over from his father in 2014 could not be more compelling.
+Yet the evidence from the six seasons since Richard Hannon took over from his father in 2014 could not be more compelling.

 A stellar first season in 2014 saw him crowned Champion trainer with the victories of Night of Thunder in the 2,000 Guineas and Toronado in the Queen Anne Stakes at Royal Ascot offering a sparkling indication of what was to follow.